Salt Lake City

 State

 In 2021, Governor Spencer Cox created a new position to oversee Utah’s statewide homeless services.
-Wayne Neiderhauser is Utah’s homeless services coordinator and in his capacity he leads the Office of Homeless Services within the state’s Department of Workforce Services.
+Wayne Neiderhauser is Utah’s homeless services coordinator.
+In his capacity, he leads the Office of Homeless Services within Utah’s Department of Workforce Services.
+Neiderhauser coordinates with local homeless services boards in aligning state resources and plans with local resources and plans to make homelessness rare, brief and non-recurring.

 Federal